neoforged/Documentation/docs/resources/server/damagetypes.md

 ```

 :::tip
 Vanilla's `DamageSource` factories can be found in `DamageSources`, and vanilla's `DamageType` resource keys can be found in `DamageTypes`.
+Entities also have the method `Entity#damageSources`, which is a convenience getter for the `DamageSources` instance.
 :::

 The first and foremost use case for damage sources is `Entity#hurt`.
 This method is called whenever an entity is receiving damage.
 To hurt an entity with our own damage type, we simply call `Entity#hurt` ourselves: